 Delegate to Parents

 Getting parents involved in your preschool classroom doesn’t have to be difficult.
-By communicating regularly with parents, asking questions, and inviting them to become part of the preschool community, you, your students and their parents can all benefit!
+By involving parents through communicating regularly, asking questions, and inviting them to become part of the preschool community, and encouraging parent feedback, you, your students and their parents can all benefit!

 To learn more about why parent involvement is so important, check out our article on Why Parent Involvement is So Important in Early Childhood Education.